Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/09 Chapter-7 Argynvostholt.md

 > The west wall of this fifty-foot-long, thirty-foot-wide audience hall has crumbled, leaving a gaping hole and a pile of rubble.
 Weapons and shields that once hung from the walls have fallen to the floor and succumbed to rust.
 A large, wooden throne carved to resemble a dragon with unfolding wings faces three tall windows to the west.
 Slumped in the throne is a gaunt, armored figure with one gauntlet wrapped around the hilt of a greatsword.
 ^47f

 [[4.
-World Almanac/NPCs/Vladimir Horngaard (COS).md\|Vladimir Horngaard]] (see appendix D), commander of the fallen Order of the Silver Dragon, is slumped in the throne.
+World Almanac/NPCs/Vladimir Horngaard.md\|Vladimir Horngaard]] (see appendix D), commander of the fallen Order of the Silver Dragon, is slumped in the throne.
 If the beacon of Argynvostholt (see area Q53) has been lit, the corpse is lifeless, and characters can plunder it freely (see "Treasure" below).

 If the beacon has not been lit, the body is serving as a host for the revenant.
 If the characters approach it, it says, "Go away."
 If they don't leave immediately, read: